 “I would come and see you once I am in Abuja.
-I have a wedding I have to…” Tinuke’s voice trailed as I listened to her promise to come visit.
+I have a wedding I have to…” Tinuke’s voice trailed as I listened to her promise of a visit.
 My mind flashed back to a few months ago when the same promise was made but unfortunately wasn’t kept.
 Tinuke was a nice girl I really liked.
 She was introduced to me by a mutual friend and I was quick to get things going.
 On several occasions however, it had seemed she wasn’t really feeling me and all my lady-wooing skills were proving futile.

 I had tried to hang out with her on several occasions but was met with one excuse or another as to why the meet up couldn’t happen, this further pushed us apart as my mind kept creating scenarios on what was really wrong.

-We would chat about a lot of things as I explored the most insignificant of details about her in a bid to understand her personality.
+We would chat about a lot of things as I explored the most insignificant details about her in a bid to understand her personality.
 On one occasion, I had invited her over to my house.
 I lived at the other end of town with a friend and she had agreed to come.
-I had quickly gotten to the market, arranged a nice meal of Affang soup and pounded yam.
+I had quickly gotten to the market, arranged a nice meal of affang soup and pounded yam.
 It looked good; it smelled good; it tasted good.
 I was going to wow her.
 This was probably my best work of culinary art yet.

 I rung her up to confirm the date, and she sounded elated to come around.
 She was to spend the night with us, and it really seemed like a fool-proof plan.
 I waited, and waited, looking at the clock trudge slowly around seeming to mock me in my wait.
 She had not shown up.